stoeps13/connections-doc/source/admin/migrate/t_non-root_install_fixes.md

     where non-root\_user is the account ID of the new non-root user and path is the path to the efixes directory.

+    !!! note
-    **Note:** Verify that the /tmp/efixes directory already exists before running the chown command.
+    Verify that the /tmp/efixes directory already exists before running the chown command.

 When you have granted the necessary permissions, the non-root user can install fixes and fix packs.

+!!! note
-**Note:** If different non-root users intend to install fixes, you must first delete any files that might remain in the download directories since you installed earlier fixes.
+    If different non-root users intend to install fixes, you must first delete any files that might remain in the download directories since you installed earlier fixes.

 ## Example { .example}